 To see what DT topics and skills are taught in each year group click on the teaching cycle tab.

 Within each academic year, children will study three DT topics.
-Across the whole school, there are three key DT learning objectives that the children will keep returning to in their DT work.
-The children are assessed by the teacher during each unit against the age related expectations for these key DT learning objectives.
+Across the whole school, there are three key DT threshold concepts that the children will keep returning to in their DT work.
+The children are assessed by the teacher during each unit against the age related expectations for these key DT threshold concepts.
 They are:

 - To master practical skills